-Located at the intersection of Main Street and Memorial Avenue and proceeding northerly to the railroad underpass, this gateway to the Merrick Neighborhood has shared a similar zoning history with the Memorial Neighborhood and the Agawam Bridge intersection.
+Located at the intersection of Main Street and Memorial Avenue and proceeding northerly to the railroad underpass, this neighborhood has shared a similar zoning history with the Memorial Neighborhood and the Agawam Bridge intersection.
 Like the others, this area was originally zoned Industrial until sometime prior to 1963 when it was rezoned to Business A. While it has a much higher concentration of commercial uses than the Memorial Neighborhood, this area still has a significant, although somewhat hidden, residential presence.

-1. Single and Two-Family Uses
+Single and Two-Family Uses